 Specimens of Triticum aestivum var. erythrospermum preserved in the herbarium of the N.I.
 Vavilov Research Institute of Plant Industry, St. Petersburg, Russia. (photo: Courtney Fullilove)

 Turkey Red Wheat: The American Breadbasket and the Organization of Global Plant Genetic Resources

-Climate change and the late 20th-century globalization of the food supply have provoked renewed concern about the ability or inability of local, regional, and national communities to feed themselves.
+Climate change and the late twentieth-century globalization of the food supply have provoked renewed concern about the ability or inability of local, regional, and national communities to feed themselves.
 Human beings survive on a handful of cereal crops.
 Maize, rice, and wheat make up roughly half of the world’s caloric intake.
-Yet historians have paid little attention to the research and development of their seeds, which are not products of nature but Neolithic technologies, domesticated some 10,000-12,000 years ago and improved by successive generations of farmers.
+Yet historians have paid little attention to the research and development of their seeds, which are not products of nature but Neolithic technologies, domesticated some 10,000–12,000 years ago and improved by successive generations of farmers.

 This project originated in doctoral research on the collecting practices of the US Patent Office’s Agricultural Division, which spearheaded government supported agricultural improvement prior to the formation of the US Department of Agriculture in 1862.
-It has since benefitted from collaboration with genetic resource specialists and bioarchaeologists in Syria, Russia, and the UK, especially the Genetic Resource Unit of the International Center for Agricultural Research in the Dry Areas (ICARDA) in Aleppo, Syria and the N.I.
+It has since benefited from collaboration with genetic resource specialists and bioarchaeologists in Syria, Russia, and the UK, especially the Genetic Resource Unit of the International Center for Agricultural Research in the Dry Areas (ICARDA) in Aleppo, Syria and the N.I.
 Vavilov Research Institute of Plant Industry (VIR) in St. Petersburg, Russia.
 It builds on two summers of field research with genetic resource specialists in Armenia, Georgia, and Tajikistan collecting traditional varieties and wild relatives of cereals.